erikyo/auto-lazyload/README.md

     loading: 'my-lazy-loading', // the class name for the lazy loading image
     failed: 'my-lazy-failed', // the class name for the failed image
     loaded: 'my-lazy-loaded', // the class name for the lazy loaded image
-    attribute: 'data-lazy' // the dataset name for the lazy loaded image (used internally but configurable)
+    attribute: 'data-lazy', // the dataset name for the lazy loaded image (used internally but configurable)

-};
+    nativeSupport: false // whether to use the native lazyload (e.g. loading="lazy") or not };
 ```